jtolio/gls/README.md

 We then use these tags as an index into a traditional map for implementing this library.

+### What are people saying? ###

+"Wow, that's horrifying."

+"This is the most terrible thing I have seen in a very long time."

+"Where is it getting a context from?
+Is this serializing all the requests?
+What the heck is the client being bound to?
+What are these tags?
+Why does he need callers?
+Oh god no. No no no."

 ### Docs ###

 Please see the docs at http://godoc.org/github.com/SpaceMonkeyInc/gls